openPupil/Open-PupilEXT/Misc/Remote_control_commands.md

 Remote-controlling the pupil-tracker computer that is running PupilEXT from the display computer that is running a PsychoPy or Matlab script presenting stimuli.

+The easiest is to use our sample codes (see folders under "Misc/PupilEXT Experiment Integration"), though if you would like to understand the background of their workings or you encounter difficultied, you can continue reading below for further details.

 ---
 ---

 ### Purpose and method of operation

-PupilEXT is suggested to run separately from the experiment computer (called "display computer" from now on) on another computer that is free from any other resource-needy task during operation (called "host computer" from now on). this way, on the one hand, PupilEXT can utilize its own hardware resources unbothered by the experiment program.
+PupilEXT is suggested to run separately from the experiment computer (called "display computer" from now on) on another computer that is free from any other resource-needy task during operation (called "host computer" from now on).
+This way, on the one hand, PupilEXT can utilize its own hardware resources unbothered by the experiment program.
 On the other hand, PupilEXT will not slow down the display computer that is expected to present any kind of stimuli with high temporal precision.

 To this end, PupilEXT is equipped with two interfaces, which can be "listened to" for remote control commands, allowing the display computer to communicate with PupilEXT and instrument it via UDP messages or using a COM/serial port.